-If you want to invest in rental real estate in Detroit then one of the first things you’ll need to do is determine the value of the property.
+If you want to invest in rental real estate in Southeast Michigan then one of the first things you’ll need to do is determine the value of the property.
 After all, how else will you know if it’s the right investment for you?
-In this blog post, we’ll share with you the 3 ways to value a rental property in Detroit so you can know right away if you should invest in a property…
+In this blog post, we’ll share with you the 3 ways to value a rental property in Southeast Michigan so you can know right away if you should invest in a property…

-3 Ways To Value A Rental Property In Detroit
+3 Ways To Value A Rental Property In Southeast Michigan

 #1.
 Cash Flow Potential